-An Approved Vendor or Designee may appeal a decision or action of the Program Administrator.
-To appeal to the IPA, an Approved Vendor or Designee should submit a document to the IPA at IPA.Solar@illinois.gov on company letterhead that requests review of the Program Administrator's determination, explains why it believes the determination is in error, and providing any supporting information, documents, or communications.
-An appealing Approved Vendor or Designee may submit a request to the Agency for a stay of an action or decision pending a resolution of its appeal.
+An Approved Vendor or Designee may appeal a decision, unless indicated otherwise) will be communicated by-or action of the Program Administrator as part of its determination of discipline.
+To appeal to the IPA, an Approved Vendor or Designee should provide to the IPA an appeal request in writingsubmit a document to the IPA at IPA.Solar@illinois.gov on company letterhead explaining its rationale for why it believes the that requests review of the Program Administrator's determination, explains why it believes the determination is in error as well as sharing, and providing any supporting information, documents, or communications.-An appealing Approved Vendor or Designee may submit a request to the Agency for a stay of an action or decision pending a resolution of its appeal.
 The Agency may grant or deny this request and will consider, among other factors, the likelihood of customer harm from such a stay, whether the conduct that resulted in the suspension is ongoing, and the likelihood that the appealing entity may prevail.
 As part of its appeal, an Approved Vendor or Designee may also suggest alternative resolutions or means to address violations (other than the action that is being appealed).

-The IPA may request additional information and materials from the Approved Vendor or Designee, and/or have a discussion with the Approved Vendor or Designee to learn more about the basis for the Approved Vendor's or Designee's position.
-The IPA will endeavor to issue final determinations on responses to

-Program violations, including supporting rationale for its decision, as soon as practicable after the receipt of an appeal and review of relevant information.
+The IPA may request additional information and materials from the Approved Vendor or Designee, and/or schedule a call or informalhave a discussion with the Approved Vendor or Designee to learn more about the basis for the Approved Vendor's or Designee's position.- The IPA will endeavor to issue final determinations on disciplineresponses to Program violations, including a supporting rationale for its decision, as soon as practicable after the receipt of an appeal and review of relevant information.